 Handyman vs. Contractor

-How to get a handyman license in California
+How to become a handyperson in California

 You’ll need to print out and mail your application to the CSLB.
 You must also submit a check or money order for the $450 application fee.